rusiaaman/wcgw/README.md

 # Shell and Coding agent for Claude and Chatgpt

-- Claude - An MCP server on claude desktop for autonomous shell, coding and desktop control agent. (mac only)
+- Claude - An MCP server on claude desktop for autonomous shell and coding agent. (mac only)
 - Chatgpt - Allows custom gpt to talk to your shell via a relay server. (linux or mac)